Saravanan06/Result-Dashboard/README.md

     2. Student

     Admin
-      Admin can able to perform CRUD operations i.e Create, Read, Update and Delete operation on student records.
+      Admin can able to perform following CRUD operations
+        i) Add a new record
+        ii) Delete existing record
+        iii) Update existing record
+        iv) View the available records

+      The student records can be downloaded in the pdf format.

     Student
-      Student can able to check the examination results by providing rollno and Date of Birth as credientials
+      Student can able to check the examination results by providing rollno and Date of Birth as credientials.
+The student can download the marksheet in pdf format.

+## Database

+     MySQL database is used in this project.
+It consists of a database and three tables admin,student,marklist.

+     admin - Credientials of admin
+     student - Name, rollno and DOB
+     marklist - Rollno, marks of 5 subjects

+     Rollno is the primary key to access student data.

 ## Requirements